Jonnathandx/DQN/README.md

-# 🚦 Traffic Control with DQN and SUMO
+# 🚦 Optimization of an urban intersection using Deep Q-Learning (Single-Agent)

 An intelligent traffic signal control system using Deep Q-Networks (DQN) and SUMO simulation.